stewdio/blackswan/README.md

 Artwork inspired by Stanley Donwood.
 Concept and animation by Stewart Smith.

 THE ART
 ------------------------------------------------------------------------

-- "happennnnniiiiiing" should have keys either
-1. flip over (no backside? vanish?)
-2. or float up into nothingness
-Does it need to behin 1/4 beat earlier??
+— Make TOUCH ME. should be an entire keyboard ripple from left to right.

+- Make BLACK SWAN.

+- Make SPARE PARTS.

+- Make NOT IT ISN’T. 3:44 until 4:02 keys shoud smash and scatter and do “popcorn” routine where they kind bounce up and down? but this needs to fade out to almost no popping by the end.

 - The on-release gradient is too pink.
 Needs to fade to amber or something.
-Or be bright amber and as looses brightness curve from amber hue to red hue.

-maybe amber = 40˚
-then tweens down to 0˚
+Or be bright amber and as looses brightness curve from amber hue to red hue. maybe amber = 40˚ then tweens down to 0˚

-- "blindspot" sucks.

-- is "blackswan" function nicer with key text visible? or better when whole key vanishes?

-- 3:44 until 4:02 keys shoud smash and scatter and do “popcorn” routine where they kind bounce up and down? but this needs to fade out to almost no popping by the end.

 - needs to get cray after second chorus; rainbow bouncing keys and shit.